Grimace Shake: Product description

 The Grimace Shake is a purple, berry-flavored milkshake.
 It is a combination of vanilla soft serve and berry flavors.
 The company did not disclose which flavoring had been used, and consumers reported that they tasted other flavors like Fruity Pebbles or bubblegum.
 On the UK menu, it was described as containing blueberry-flavored syrup.

-In the US, the shake was released as a standalone product and as part of the Grimace Birthday Meal, which consists of the shake, medium fries, and a choice of a Big Mac or 10-piece Chicken McNuggets.
+In the US, the shake was released as a standalone product and as part of the Grimace Birthday Meal, which included the shake, medium fries, and a choice of a Big Mac or 10-piece Chicken McNuggets.

 Roll-out

 In June 2023, McDonald's announced the release by changing their profile picture on social media platforms TikTok, Twitter, and Instagram to a picture of Grimace looking at the Grimace Shake.
 To accompany the release of the meal, McDonald's released a Game Boy-themed browser game, Grimace's Birthday, developed by Krool Toys, and other Grimace-inspired merchandise.
 "In lieu of gifts" for Grimace, McDonald's suggested that people donate to the Ronald McDonald House Charities.
 The drink was discontinued in the United States on July 9, 2023.

 From May 14, 2024, participating Canadian McDonald's locations offered the shake for a limited time after multiple responses from consumers suggesting that the shakes should be available on the nation's menu.
 It was then introduced to the United Kingdom and Ireland on August 28 as part of promotions celebrating McDonald's 50th anniversary in the country, available for one week until September 3.
 Later introductions in 2024 included Australia on October 4, New Zealand on October 23, and Japan on October 30.
-In 2025 the shake was introduced in Brazil on May 13, Hong Kong on June 9, Croatia on June 9, Turkey on June 12, Ukraine on June 20, Israel on July 8, Germany on July 17, Moldova on August 1, and Mexico on September 2.
+In 2025 the shake was introduced in Brazil on May 13, Hong Kong on June 9, Croatia on June 9, Turkey on June 12, Ukraine on June 20, Israel on July 8, Germany on July 17, Moldova on August 1, Mexico on September 2, and Venezuela on October 27.
+On March 19, 2026, the Grimace Shake was introduced to Singapore.
+On April 22, 2026, the Grimace Shake was introduced to Poland.